AgustinDiocares/ACM-Research-Coding-Challenge./README.txt

-If you run the program, the first thing it plots is the orgininal data points.
+If you run the program, the first thing it plots is the original data points.

-The second Thing it does is seperate the data into two colors since from just observing the data points we can tell there will be at least two clusters.
-Since the colors are overlaping neither V1 or V2 are being neglected.
+The second Thing it does is separate the data into two colors since from just observing the data points we can tell there will be at least two clusters.
+Since the colors are overlapping, meaning neither V1 or V2 are being neglected.

-After standerdizing the variables I used the Elbow Method to find the value for K or how many clusters there are in these data sets.
+After standardizing the variables I used the Elbow Method to find the value for K or how many clusters there are in these data sets.
 The end of the elbow shows 6.
 K = 6, thus the number of clusters for the optimal value for the data sets are 6.
 Which can be